-Sharmila Lawrence is a Senior Consultant with over 15 years of experience coordinating collaboration, outreach and dissemination efforts of a large federally funded research project.
-She previously served as a Research Associate at the National Center for Children in Poverty (NCCP) at Columbia University’s Mailman School of Public Health.
-Her past research has focused on issues related to early childhood education, welfare reform and child and family well-being, and domestic violence and related barriers among low-income vulnerable populations.
-She is passionate about issues related to race, gender, and poverty both domestically and internationally.
-Sharmila has a master’s degree in international affairs from Columbia University with a dual concentration in economic and political development, and human rights and humanitarian affairs.
+Her past research has focused on issues related to early childhood education, welfare reform and child and family well-being, and domestic violence.
+She is passionate about issues related to race, gender, poverty, and human rights both domestically and internationally.
+This passion grew out of her experience living and studying in Papua New Guinea, India and the U.S. Sharmila has a master’s degree in international affairs from Columbia University with a dual concentration in economic and political development, and human rights and humanitarian affairs.
 She holds a bachelor’s degree in international relations from the College of Wooster.